alexander16108/React-Capstone/README.md

-# React JS Template
+# React Covid Tracker

-This repo contains all the necessary files needed to quickly get started with building an application with React -- linters, create react app, dependencies, and Tailwind.
+This React capstone project is about building a mobile web application to tracker the number of infected people in africa, I will create making use of React and Redux.

 ## Built with

 - HTML
-- CRACO
 - CSS
 - React
 - JavaScript
-- Tailwind CSS
 - VScode
 - Lots of love :heart: